 Deadline for Application.
-Any persons applying for the in-state rate of tuition should complete the current Residence Status Application and return it to the graduate residency classification officer, Graduate School, at least three weeks prior to registration day for the semester or term they are seeking in-state tuition.
+Newly admitted or readmitted graduate students applying for the in-state rate for tuition should complete the Application for In-State Residence and Tuition and return it to the graduate residency classification officer in the Graduate School, at least three weeks prior to registration day for the semester or term they are seeking in-state tuition.
+32